← Back to Blog

 Simple Requests

-For simple requests (GET, HEAD, POST with standard content types), the browser sends the request directly and checks the response headers:
+For "simple" requests (GET, HEAD, POST with standard content types like application/x-www-form-urlencoded or text/plain), the browser sends the request immediately and then checks the response headers:

 GET /api/data HTTP/1.1